Aaron98990/ways-of-the-game/goalkeeper.md

 So, if there are more than one offenses at once we do down the tie-breaker list:

-- Sanction (none/SPA/DOGSO)
+- Sanction

-- Restart (both are indirect free kick)
+- Restart

 - Physical severity

-- Tactical impact (both are the same)
+- Tactical impact

 If the goalkeeper takes the free kick or goal kick or throw-in (or even a kick-off) then handles the ball inside their own penalty area before the ball has touched another player, they have commited two offeneses at the same time: